Lala Sukuna: Early life

-War hero and Scholar
+War hero

-It was at this point in his life that the connections cultivated by Sukuna's father throughout his career proved decisive.
-No Fijians to date had graduated from a university, and the British colonial administration was unwilling to encourage higher learning for the natives.
-However, Ratu Madraiwiwi was personally acquainted with the colonial Governor, Sir Francis Henry May, and in 1911 asked him to try to arrange for his son to study at a British university on the grounds that he had passed the matriculation exams at Wanganui Collegiate School.
+No Fijians at the time had graduated from a university, and the British colonial administration was unwilling to encourage higher learning for the natives.
+However, Ratu Madraiwiwi was personally acquainted with the then colonial Governor, Sir Francis Henry May, and in 1911 asked him to try to arrange for his son to study at a British university on the grounds that he had passed the matriculation exams at Wanganui Collegiate School.
 May's influence persuaded the British Colonial Secretary, reluctantly, to grant Sukuna a one-year leave of absence from his responsibilities in Fiji to study history at Wadham College, Oxford, in 1913.
 Financial constraints had prevented him from realising his dream of pursuing a four-year law degree at Cambridge.